ibm-cloud-docs/pattern-pvs-aix-resiliency/networking-design.md

 ### Network latency
 {: #network-latency}

+Network latency refers to the amount of time it takes for data to travel from one point to another across a network.
+In our pattern latency effects 2 aspects.
+The first one is high availibiility and the second is disaster recovery.
+Here are some latency considerations based on our pattern:

 - This Pattern is using Global Replication Services (GRS) which operates between two sites that are over 300 km apart.
 - Greater distances typically need asynchronous replication.
 This is because asynchronous replication is designed to work over longer distances.
 - Depending on the application, synchronous mirroring might be the only practical approach.

 ### Replication Traffic
 {: #replication-traffic}

+Replication traffic refers to the data transmitted between systems during the process of replicating or copying information from one location to another.
+Here are some key considerations for replication traffic when implementing backup and disaster recovery:

 - Global replication traffic between {{site.data.keyword.powerSysShort}} regions traverse the {{site.data.keyword.cloud_notm}} backbone.
 - GRS control Logical Partition (LPAR) traffic traverses the GTGW.